Fallen-Breath/yamlang/README.md

 1. Read yaml files in the given path, e.g. `en_us.yml`
 2. Flatten the content into plain map without nesting structures (i.e. `Map<String, String>` in java)
 3. Write them into the json file, e.g. `en_us.json`
+4. Delete the yaml files in the given path.
+They are useless now

-Basically it converts the yaml language file into the Minecraft friendly json format language file when gradle compiles your mod, so the subsequent processes are impervious to the original format of the language files
+Basically, it converts the yaml language file into the Minecraft friendly json format language file when gradle compiles your mod, so the subsequent processes are impervious to the original format of the language files